We dream of a truly democratic, just and prosperous Guyana....

 EDUCATION & CULTURE

-At the regional level we must work to improve every student’s ability to gain access to education.
-We must acknowledge that our current education system, while presenting itself as a fair system that offers all children an equal opportunity, is really a very unfair system.
-The way the present system operates, children from poor families do not stand the same chance as children from wealthy homes.
-This is one of the cruelest aspects of our society, an education system where so many of the nation’s children are doomed to failure, without access to books, computers, printing etc. We believe that regardless of the financial position of parents, every Guyanese child has the right to reach their full potential, in a system that assists families with challenges, rather than punishing them.
-The importance of educational opportunity for our children and young people cannot be emphasized enough, for it is a fundamental cornerstone for the advancement of any society.
-We must invest in literacy and numeracy programs and after school homework programs to assist those students in need and reduce the high level of illiteracy throughout the region.
-In the Parenting groups advocated above, we will initiate programs that assist parents to develop their children’s literacy and numeracy skills at a very early age.
-We believe that education is a right not a privilege.
+At the regional level we will work to improve every student’s ability to gain access to education.
+Our current education system, while presenting itself as a fair system that offers all children an equal opportunity, is really an extremely unfair system.
+Children from poor families do not stand the same chance as children from wealthy homes.
+This is one of the cruelest aspects of our society, an education system where so many of the nation’s children are doomed to failure, without access to books, computers, printing etc. As Richie Spice laments, ‘If education is the key, then why they make it so expensive for we?’

-Invest in and promote educational and cultural activities, offering a range of workshops for youth and adult learners, giving them the opportunity to gain important life skills, learn about their history and culture, and access education which will help them with employment and self-employment.
+We will invest in and promote educational and cultural activities, offering a range of workshops for youth and adult learners, giving them the opportunity to gain important life skills, learn about their history and culture, and access education which will help them with employment and self-employment.
 An adult learner is defined as anyone who has left school and is 16 years of age and over.
-These workshops will also raise awareness about the things that hold us back.
-For example, in Guyana, and all over the Caribbean, we don’t appreciate ourselves or the blessed environment we live in, but rather are looking to all things foreign.
-The strange thing is that foreign people are mad over what we have got, and are taking it from right under our nose!
+These workshops will also raise awareness about the attitudes that hold us back.
+For example, in Guyana we don’t appreciate ourselves or the blessed environment we live in, but rather are encouraged to aspire to all things foreign.
 This foreign minded attitude is encouraged by those that want to keep us right where we are.
 It is responsible for so many of our young people suffering from low self-esteem and lack of confidence.
-No love of self.
-We must invest in providing knowledge of self to our youth because knowledge is power.
-As the Richie Spice laments, ‘If education is the key, then why they make it so expensive for we?’
+We must invest in providing knowledge of self and culture to our youth because self-knowledge is the basis of all knowledge.

 SUPPORT FOR THE ARTS